Forest Bioeconomy

 - Agricultural Science

-30 credits in Economics and Business Administration, including at least 15 credits in Business Administration
+30 credits in Economics and Business Administration, of which 15 credits in Business Administration

 In addition, knowledge equivalent to the Swedish upper secondary course English 6 is required.
 This requirement is met by those holding a Degree of Bachelor (180 credits) from a Swedish higher education institution.
 There are specific rules for applicants from certain English-speaking countries.